davekinkead/thesis/paper.coffee.md

       constructor: (@belief) ->

 Agents exist within a space which represents the problem domain.
-A space is constructed by specifying an agent profile of how many agents hold which belief, preference, or virtue.
+A space is constructed by specifying a profile of how many agents hold which belief, preference, or virtue.
 These belief are stipulative.
 They are defined at the start of the simulation and form its parameters.
-For example, an agent profle of  `{ 'chocolate': 400, 'vanilla': 600 }` would create a space with 400 agents whose preference is chocolate and 600 whose preference is vanilla.
+For example, a profle of  `{ 'chocolate': 400, 'vanilla': 600 }` would create a space with 400 agents whose preference is chocolate and 600 whose preference is vanilla.

     class Space
-      constructor: (agent_profile) ->
+      constructor: (profile) ->
         @agents = []
-        for belief, believers of agent_profile
+        for belief, believers of profile
           for n in [1..believers]
             @agents.push new Agent(belief)